-The Board has established detailed charters to enable it to function independently of management and to facilitate open and candid discussion among the independent directors.
+The Board has established detailed charters to enable it to function independently of management and to facilitate open and candid discussion among the directors.

-In 2019, the Board held five meetings.
-At every scheduled Board meeting, a period of time is reserved for the directors to meet without management.
-The Board also holds in-camera independent director meetings as deemed necessary and upon the request of independent directors.
+In 2020, the Board held eleven meetings.
+At every scheduled Board meeting, a period of time is reserved for the directors to meet in-camera without management.